Skip to main content Skip to navigation

 Furthermore, please be aware that for modules with small numbers of registrations, data will be withheld in order not to breach anonymity, consequently we are not providing feedback on Special Syllabus papers, modules with less than ten students and the September exam papers.

 If you are re-sitting exam(s) in September /January, you will be given your failed exam script to see how this has been marked.
-Please note this policy does not apply to exams with a late submission penalty or exams that were failed because of an academic integrity penalty.
+Please note this policy does not apply to exams that were failed because of an academic integrity penalty.
 We provide the scripts as a way for you to review and reflect upon your performance and as a way of helping you to prepare for your resit.
 This copy represents all of the information that can be provided.
 You are not permitted to request a re-mark on any exam or receive any further feedback on your exam script from any member of staff, as all exams have been thoroughly checked and academic judgement cannot be challenged.

 Appeals